shadowcodex/Realtime-Chat-RDB-iOS-Xamarin/readme.md

 - Get all message (done)s
 - Update Name (done)
 - Recieve New Messages (done)
-- Send Name
+- Send Name (done)
-- Send Message
+- Send Message (done)
+- Convert Table into something else or make it better to read.